Management Approach

 Anti-corruption

-To ensure that the organization has transparent and accountable operations, OR has organized an organization-wide Anti-Fraud & Corruption Risk Assessment to examine, monitor, and determine various control measures to manage those risks.
-The risk assessment covers the work of all departments in the organization according to the 14 main processes of the organization, which consist of the following processes:
+To ensure that the organization has transparent and accountable operations, OR has organized an organization-wide Anti-Fraud & Corruption Risk Assessment, equivalent to 100% of the organization, to examine, monitor, and determine various control measures to manage those risks.
+The risk assessment covers the work of all departments in the organization according to the 14 key operational processes of the organization, which consist of the following processes:

 1. Strategic and Business Planning